One teenager in a skirt.

 If it weren’t for the 57 bus, Sasha and Richard never would have met.
 Both were high school students from Oakland, California, one of the most diverse cities in the country, but they inhabited different worlds.
 Sasha, a white teen, lived in the middle-class foothills and attended a small private school.
 Richard, a black teen, lived in the crime-plagued flatlands and attended a large public one.
 Each day, their paths overlapped for a mere eight minutes.
 But one afternoon on the bus ride home from school, a single reckless act left Sasha severely burned, and Richard charged with two hate crimes and facing life imprisonment.
 The case garnered international attention, thrusting both teenagers into the spotlight. (source: Macmillian Publishers)

-Author Dashka Slater will visit campus and speak to the public at 7 p.m. on Thursday, October 8, 2020.
+Author Dashka Slater will visit campus and speak to the public in October, 2021 (specific details to come).

 The Common Reading Experience at UNC Charlotte provides a shared academic experience to assist first-year students in their transition to the university.
 The program offers opportunity for self-reflection, critical thinking, student interaction, and understanding of diverse perspectives.